RashidHasan/WatchWiseApp/README.md

 - Node.js: Employed as the backend JavaScript runtime environment for executing server-side code.
 - Express.js: Utilized as the web application framework for building robust and scalable backend APIs.

+## Contributing

+- Contributions are welcome!
+Please follow the contribution guidelines before making any pull requests.
+License

+- This project is licensed under the MIT License.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).